-- Nerja to Torre del Mar - few sections of path are completed.
+- Nerja to Torre del Mar - a few sections of path are completed.

-- Torre del Mar - seafront promenade will form part of path.
+- Torre del Mar - seafront promenade will form path.

 - Torre del Mar to Rincon de La Victoria - very little completed, below spec walkway adjacent to coast road.

-- Rincon de la Victoria - seafront promenade forms part of the path.
+- Rincon de la Victoria - seafront promenade forms the path.